CPoWei/GA_Mamdani_fuzzy_controller_Reversing_Car/README.md

 4. Theta(represented as the angle of the tire can rotate) is ranges from -30 to 30 degrees

 Insight :
-1. The probability of mutation should be large.
+1. The probability of mutation should be high.
 Otherwise, every gene will be same as each other when evolving.
 2. Always retaining the outsanding gene seems to be a good way.

 Learning Curve :